 Some of the studies disagreed as to whether the mothers' or fathers' alcohol use had the greatest effect upon child alcohol and/or drug use.
-One study found that intergenerational transmission of alcohol use disorders was not significant between mothers and children (OR = 0.71; 95% CI 0.15-3.37; p=0.67) or fathers and children (OR = 1.49; 95% CI 0.50-4.42; p=0.47) [76].
-Whilst a further study found paternal alcohol misuse a robust predictor of alcohol use in children [77].
+One study found that intergenerational transmission of alcohol use disorders was not significant between mothers and children (OR = 0.71; 95% CI 0.15-3.37; p=0.67) or fathers and children (OR = 1.49; 95% CI 0.50-4.42; p=0.47) [73].
+Whilst a further study found paternal alcohol misuse a robust predictor of alcohol use in children [74].
 Cranford et al (2010) reported that whilst both mothers' and fathers' alcohol misuse was significantly associated with adolescent sons' drinking, mothers' alcohol use was positively related to the number of adolescent sons' drinking days with a small effect (β =1.03, p<0.05), but not frequency of intoxication.
-Fathers' alcohol use in a however was significantly associated with adolescent sons' frequency of intoxication, with larger effect (β =3.35, p< 0.05) but not the number of drinking days [69].
-This parent-child modelling of drinking patterns was also reported by Jennison (2014) who found that sons of problem drinking fathers, compared with sons of non-problem drinking fathers, were nearly three times more likely to model their drinking after their fathers (adjusted odds ratio: 2.79, 95% Cl: 1.72-4.53).
+Fathers' alcohol use however was significantly associated with adolescent sons' frequency of intoxication, with larger effect (β =3.35, p<0.05) but not the number of drinking days [66].
+This parent-child modelling of drinking patterns was also reported by Jennison (2014) who found that sons of problem drinking fathers, compared with sons of non-problem drinking fathers, were nearly three times more likely to model their drinking after their fathers (adjusted odds ratio: 2.79, 95% CI: 1.72-4.53).
 This study did not report on the impact of daughters however.
-Paternal alcohol misuse has found to be predictive of both alcohol use [65, 67] and drugs use by children [65].
-Whilst maternal drinking was found to be directly associated with child alcohol use in one study [65], but not in another [67].
+Paternal alcohol misuse has found to be predictive of both alcohol use [62, 64] and drugs use by children [62].
+Whilst maternal drinking was found to be directly associated with child alcohol use in one study [62], but not in another [64].
 Studies have also shown an increased risk of developing hazardous alcohol and dependent patterns of alcohol use in the children of harmful alcohol users.
-Indeed both alcohol consumption and alcohol problems at aged 15 years were found to be positively and significantly related to both maternal and paternal alcohol problems, an affect that was also found at hazardous levels of parental drinking [63].
-A further study found a strong effect for the transition of children's use to hazardous use, alcohol abuse and dependence [70].
-Mothers alcohol use (cumulative OR = 1.65; 95% CI=1.17-2.32) and fathers alcohol use cumulative OR = 1.65; 95% CI = 1.05-1.73) were found to be positively and significantly associated with increased risk categories in children.
+Indeed both alcohol consumption and alcohol problems at aged 15 years were found to be positively and significantly related to both maternal and paternal alcohol problems, an affect that was also found at hazardous levels of parental drinking [60].
+A further study found a strong effect for the transition of children's use to hazardous use, alcohol abuse and dependence [67].
+Mothers alcohol use (cumulative OR = 1.65; 95% CI = 1.05-1.73) were found to be positively and significantly associated with increased risk categories in children.
 Maternal history was associated with a higher probability of progression from occasional to regular use, whereas paternal history was associated with progression from regular to hazardous use.
 Paternal alcoholism increased the risk for first onset of hazardous use and alcohol dependence between the ages of 14-17, and for an earlier onset of the alcohol outcomes in offspring.

 Some studies have found varying effect of parental alcohol misuse depending upon the gender of the child.
-Parents' alcohol misuse was significantly associated with weekly drinking in boys (OR=2.2; 95% CI=1.6-3.0) but not girls, unless they had been exposed to high frequency parental drinking [75].
-Whilst both boys and girls of alcohol misusing parents were significantly more likely to report other substance use behaviours than those children whose parents do not misuse alcohol, boys in particular reported effect (drinking to intoxication: OR=3.7; 95% CI=2.7-5.1 compared to OR=2.0; 95% CI=1.5-2.6; experiment with drugs: OR=2.6; 95% CI=1.7-3.9 compared to OR=1.6; 95% CI=1.1-2.2).
+Parents' alcohol misuse was significantly associated with weekly drinking in boys (OR=2.2; 95% Cl=1.6-3.0) but not girls, unless they had been exposed to high frequency parental drinking [72].
+Whilst both boys and girls of alcohol misusing parents were significantly more likely to report other substance use behaviours than those children whose parents do not misuse alcohol, boys in particular reported effect (drinking to intoxication: OR=3.7; 95% Cl=2.7-5.1 compared to OR=2.0; 95% Cl=1.5-2.6; experiment with drugs: OR=2.6; 95% Cl=1.7-3.9 compared to OR=1.6; 95% Cl=1.1-2.2).